How the CDC, FDA and USA Today Misrepresented The Effectiveness of Covid PCR Tests

 “It does not detect influenza or differentiate between influenza and SARS-CoV-2,” the website states.

 Interesting.
-Again, was the covid PCR test actually trained on covid?
+Again, was the covid PCR test trained on covid?

-The answer is it was not, which is something else USA Today left out and clearly does not want it readers to know.
+The answer is it was not, which USA Today left out and did not want readers to know.

 The quote from USA Today continues.